sagemathinc/cocalc-doc/source/compute_server.rst

    - Have a powerful laptop or a cluster?
 Use On Prem!

 * **Finely configured software images - don't waste your time!**
-   - SageMath, Anaconda, Google Colab, Julia, PyTorch, Tensorflow, Open WebUI, etc.!
+   - SageMath, Anaconda, Google Colab, Julia, PyTorch, Tensorflow, Open WebUI, etc.
-   - Many things work right out of the box!
+   - Many things work right out of the box
-   - Install anything as root, use Docker and Kubernetes!
+   - Install anything as root, use Docker and Kubernetes
-   - Launch JupyterLab or VS Code with one click!
+   - Launch JupyterLab or VS Code with one click

-* **CoCalc's renowed interface - honed over the years!**
+* **CoCalc's renowned interface - honed over the years!**
-   - Your code files are synchronized with your CoCalc project!
+   - Your code files are synchronized with your CoCalc project
-   - Real-Time Collaboration and AI Assistant with a plethora of LLMs!
+   - Real-Time Collaboration and AI Assistant with a plethora of LLMs
-   - Time Travel version control without need to know git!
+   - Time Travel version control without need to know git

 * **CoCalc's dedicated team - support you can rely on!**
-   - Benefit from many years of expertise, **focus on YOUR work!**
+   - Benefit from many years of expertise, **focus on YOUR work**
-   - Enjoy personable approach, schedule a video call!
+   - Enjoy personable approach, schedule a video call
-   - Request custom images and features!
+   - Request custom images and features

 * **Transparent billing - no surprises!**
-   - See competitive prices while configuring your server!
+   - See competitive prices while configuring your server
-   - Pay by the second when resources are in use!
+   - Pay by the second when resources are in use
-   - Study detailed list of all transactions!
+   - Study detailed list of all transactions
-   - Get daily statements by email!
+   - Get daily statements by email

 Examples of Compute Server Uses